 If you experience any of the symptoms mentioned above and are having issues knowing how to heal them, our trained clinicians can help!
 Pelvic dysfunction can occur for several reasons; it can be due to nerve damage, impact trauma, obesity, constipation, or after pelvic surgery or childbirth.
 Helping strengthen this muscle group can heal many or all symptoms of pelvic dysfunction.

-At Impact Physio Clinic, our pelvic specialist will talk to you about all the physical issues you are experiencing and gather information on your medical history.
+At our Beaumont physical therapy clinic, our pelvic specialist will talk to you about all the physical issues you are experiencing and gather information on your medical history.
 They will then physically examine your body and see how you control the ability of motion on your pelvic floor.

 After your examination, your therapist will educate you about your anatomy and physiology.
 To teach you how pelvic muscles work, your physiotherapists may insert a probe into your urogenital parts so that you can view your muscle motion on the computer screen.